animate1978/MB-Lab/docs/new_features.rst

 * Proxy Engine update

 The Proxy engine has been improved.
+Fixed fitting of meshes that are very close to the skin.
+New option to fit in reverse direction to convert a character-specific mesh to a generic proxy.

 =============
 Version 1.7.6